← All writing

 Mohammad Shehadeh 5 min read Version 4

-The asylum interview is supposed to establish what happened.
-Practitioners describe it as a process designed to find inconsistency.
-Between those two purposes stands the interpreter who is selected through a procurement chain the applicant has no role in, subject to no mandatory accreditation requirement, and producing an official record the institution treats as neutral.
+The asylum interview is meant to establish what happened.
+Practitioners describe a process built to find inconsistency.
+Between those two things stands the interpreter: selected through a procurement chain, not chosen by the applicant, and often subject to no mandatory accreditation.

 "The duty is to interpret what is heard and understood."